Nascentes/retrakt/README.md

 Run docker container, eg: ```docker run -dit --name=retrakt --env="PUID=1040" --env="PGID=100" --volume="/volume1/Movies:/movies:ro" --volume="/etc/localtime:/etc/localtime:ro" --restart=unless-stopped retrakt:latest && docker logs -f retrakt```

 Notice the logs follow at the end?
 This is NECESSARY.
 The Trakt API (annoyingly) _requires_ manual intervention to get an initial access_token.
-The logs will tell you what to do, but it boils down to copying a unique key the API gives you and activating the device via the Trakt website.
+The logs will tell you what to do, but it boils down to copying a unique key the API gives you and authorizing the device via the Trakt website.
 It's obnoxious, but you only need to do it once, or if your container crashes/restarts (has yet to happen to me).
 The script will automatically renew your token for you.

 NOTE: I use this on my Synology NAS.
 PUID & PGID will be unique to the user you want your docker container to run as. (aka, someone with permissions to read your movies directory)